MonkeyMonko/MonklePack/README.md

 Mod pack purely for my own testing

  - Adds pedro music to jester
- - Adds Tom and Jerry scream to Dogs
+ - Adds Tom and Jerry screams to Dogs
+ - Speeds up player when afraid - still a wip